ericallam/docrails/guides/source/form_helpers.md

 }
 ```

-The keys of the `:addresses_attributes` hash are unimportant, they need merely be different for each address.
+The actual values of the keys in the `:addresses_attributes` hash are unimportant; however they need to be strings of integers and different for each address.

 If the associated object is already saved, `fields_for` autogenerates a hidden input with the `id` of the saved record.
 You can disable this by passing `include_id: false` to `fields_for`.